YanivP/kuberfest/README.md

 # Kuberfest Framework
-A lightweight cloud development framework built around Kubernetes.
+A lightweight framework for cloud development.

 ## Intro